OrderLab/LiteLib/tests/Redis/tests/README.md

 ```

 ## Benchmarking

+> probably needs to be modified, official benchmarking terminates if failure detected

 To benchmark the Redis servers, Redis-benchmark utility from Redis is used.
 About how to use Redis-benchmark, please check the [official manual](https://redis.io/docs/latest/operate/oss_and_stack/management/optimization/benchmarks/).